Code-Institute-Submissions/asforrest-Milestone-4-CarFix_JulyResub/README.md

 1. Upload Media files
 1. Add stripe webhook to point to Heroku

 ### Running The Code Locally

 If you wish to download a copy of the code in order to run the code locally, this is also possible.
 To do this go to the [KATT repository on GitHub](https://github.com/asforrest/KATT-App) click on 'Code' in the top right and select the method you want to use to download and run the code locally.

 #### How to run the code locally using GitPod

-Once you obtained the code and forked this off into your own repository you can open it in by linking it to a [GitPod account](www.gitpod.com) and creating a workspace.
+If you wish to look at or work on the code in an online IDE, then it's recommended to use GitPod.
+If your using Google Chrome and you install the [Google Chrome GitPod extension](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki?hl=en) then you will see green 'Gitpod' button above [the repository](https://github.com/Code-Institute-Solutions/readme-template) and this will load the code into your own Gitpod environment.

 Once you've obtained the workspace, follow these steps: